Kids, you tried your best and you failed miserably. The lesson is, never try.

 Homer Simpson

-From what I learn about Zen Buddhism (it’s been a long lockdown) it is incumbent on us as individuals to let our feelings in – be they negative or positive.
-We should welcome them, especially those unpleasant thoughts that grip us by the throat and won’t let go.
-If, for instance, a writer receives a knockback on her totally brilliant piece of work, how does she process this?
+From what I’ve learned about Zen Buddhism (it’s been a long lockdown) it’s incumbent on us as individuals to allow our feelings to be – whether they be negative or positive.
+We should welcome them, even unpleasant thoughts that grip us by the throat and won’t let go.
+If, for instance, a writer receives a knockback on her totally brilliant piece of work, how should she process this?

-What to do when we know full well the earth is round, but are finding it to be awfully flat at the moment when an editor or publisher says ‘no’?
+What to do when we know full well that the earth is round, but are finding it to be awfully flat at the moment an editor or publisher says ‘no’ to our contribution.

-Fear of being rejected can apply to anyone: the job applicant, the lover, a teenager waiting for his party invite.
+Fear of being rejected can apply to anyone: the job applicant, the lover, a teenager waiting for a party invite that may never come.
 In mindfulness philosophy, it’s what we do with these feelings that counts.

-Samuel Beckett famously advised writers to ‘fail better’.
+Samuel Beckett has famously advised writers to ‘fail better’.
 It worked for him.
-After years of struggling, he produced the acclaimed play Waiting for Godot.
-Now he is ‘waiting’ for the rest of us to catch-up and gather our work in our arms and turn it into a bouquet of beautiful roses.
+After years of struggling, he produced the acclaimed theatrical work Waiting for Godot.
+Now the playwright is ‘waiting’ for the rest of us to catch-up, gathering our work in our arms and turn it into a fine bouquet of multi-coloured roses.

 Zen practitioner Joseph Goldstein explains that in meditation he can become paralysed with fear.
-Only when he allows space for it does the fear loosen its hold.
+Only when he allows space for that fear does it loosen its hold.
 ‘If I feel this fear [read: anxiety, sadness, disappointment] for the rest of my life,’ he says to himself, ‘it’s okay’.
-Once he’s ceased shoving the emotion away, the future looks less obscured.
+Once he’s ceased shoving the emotion away, the future looks frightening.

-Paradoxically, by seeking a state of equanimity in the face of acceptance or rejection, we writers are better able to find the purity in what we are wishing to say, and move on.
+Paradoxically, by seeking a state of equanimity in the face of acceptance or rejection, we writers are better able to find the purity in what we want to express, and then move on.

-As a writer I work on being ‘equanimous’ every day.
-Sometimes the idea of failing ‘better’ can have a strangely illuminating and liberating effect.
+As a writer I work on choosing equanimity every day.
+Sometimes even, the idea of failing ‘better’ can have a strangely illuminating and liberating effect.

 How interesting, Margaret.
 I do so wish that I could be ‘equanimous’ — I’m afraid that my emotions get stirred up by rejection.
 When I receive a rejection notice, I do say to myself: okay, why didn’t they like it?
 And quite often I make some changes, then, as quickly as possible, I sent the piece off somewhere else.